quicwg/.github/README.md

 You can also enable this for all repos in your org by simply forking this repo into a `.github` repo inside your org.

-You will of course also need to install the [in-solidarity-bot](https://github.com/apps/in-solidarity) for your repo or organization.
+You will of course also need to install and enable the [in-solidarity-bot](https://github.com/apps/in-solidarity) for your repo or organization.